eslammohamedtolba/Financial-Insight-Engine/README.md

 This project employs two different LLMs, each assigned to the task it performs best:

 1.  **Google Gemini Pro (Query Analysis)**: Used for its superior reasoning and structured output capabilities.
 It deconstructs user intent, handles conversation history to resolve follow-up questions, and extracts metadata filters for the retrieval system.
-2.  **Fine-Tuned Llama 3 (Answer Generation)**: Used for the final, context-grounded response.
+2.  **Fine-Tuned Phi-3 (Answer Generation)**: Used for the final, context-grounded response.
 As a specialized model, it delivers answers in the precise tone and format it was trained on, running efficiently and privately on local hardware.

 ### Graph Architecture